Skip to contents

 lambda

-decay constant for "exp" kernel (default 1)
+decay constant for "exp" kernel (in units; default chosen automatically if NULL)

 sigma

-standard deviation for "gauss" kernel (default 1)
+standard deviation for "gauss" kernel (in units; default chosen automatically if NULL)

 within_blocks_only